projectriff/projectriff.io/_posts/2018-02-20-announcing-riff-0-0-4.md

 ## go shell invoker
 The shell invoker is now a go binary executable, which executes commands directly rather than running them from inside a shell.
 This allows the shell invoker to connect to the sidecar via gRPC just like other languages.

-NOTE that the new shell invoker new requires a shebang for shell scripts, and uses `stdin` instead of a command line parameter.
-The echo sample has been modified to use the `cat` utility which simply copies `stdin` to `stdout`.
+NOTE that the new shell invoker requires a shebang for shell scripts, and uses stdin instead of a command line parameter for inputs from events.
+The echo sample has been modified to use the 'cat' utility which simply copies stdin to stdout.
 Here is the `echo.sh` script from the sample.

 ```sh
 #!/bin/sh